How to navigate a safe AI transformation

 Why insurers have a critical role in building trust in artificial intelligence

-For insurers, this shift is particularly significant.
-We are not just observers of AI—we are both users and enablers.
-We deploy AI across our operations while also underwriting the risks that AI creates for businesses and society.
+For insurers, this shift is especially relevant.
+We are not just observers of AI.
+We use it across our operations while also underwriting the risks it creates for businesses and society.

-This dual perspective puts the insurance industry in a unique position: to help ensure that AI delivers value safely, responsibly, and at scale.
+This dual role puts the insurance industry in a unique position to help ensure that AI delivers value safely, responsibly, and at scale.

 From opportunity to responsibility

-The benefits of AI are already tangible.
-Across insurance, AI is improving customer experience, accelerating claims processing, and expanding access to expertise.
-For example, AI-powered systems can significantly reduce handling times and increase customer satisfaction while freeing up human experts to focus on complex cases.
+The benefits of AI are already visible.
+Across insurance, it improves customer experience, accelerates claims processing, and expands access to expertise.
+For example, AI-powered systems can reduce handling times and increase customer satisfaction, while allowing experts to focus on complex cases.

-AI systems influence decisions that matter—coverage, claims, pricing, and customer interactions.
-That makes trust, governance, and accountability not optional, but foundational.
+AI systems influence decisions that matter, including coverage, claims, pricing, and customer interactions.
+This makes trust, governance, and accountability essential.

-At Zurich, this means embedding AI governance into every stage of development.
-Systems are designed to be transparent, explainable, and continuously monitored, with clear ownership and oversight.
+At Zurich, this means embedding governance at every stage of development.
+Systems are designed to be transparent, explainable, and continuously monitored.
+Clear ownership and oversight are in place.
 High-impact applications are subject to stricter controls, including risk assessments, bias testing, and structured incident management.

-Crucially, for decisions with meaningful consequences, a human remains in the loop—ensuring judgment, empathy, and accountability are preserved.
+For decisions with significant consequences, a human remains involved to ensure judgment, empathy, and accountability.

-Because when it comes to AI, the goal is not to eliminate risk—but to manage it intelligently.
+The goal is not to eliminate risk.
+It is to manage it effectively. .

 Understanding the AI risk landscape

-To navigate AI safely, we must first understand the risks it creates.
+To manage AI safely, we must first understand its risks.

-Insurance offers a powerful lens here.
-Decades of experience in areas like cyber risk show that new technologies rarely introduce entirely new categories of risk—they reshape and amplify existing ones, while also creating new, harder-to-measure exposures.
+Insurance provides a valuable perspective.
+Experience with areas such as cyber risk shows that new technologies rarely create entirely new risks.
+Instead, they reshape and amplify existing ones while introducing new, harder-to-measure exposures.

 The AI risk landscape can be viewed in three layers: